AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/04-offline-cutover-validation.md

 [< Previous Challenge](./03-offline-migration.md) - **[Home](../README.md)** - [Next Challenge >](./05-online-migration.md)

 ## Introduction
- Reconfigure the application to use the appropriate connection string and validate that the application is working
+ Reconfigure the application to use the appropriate connection string that uses Azure DB and validate that the application is working

 ## Description
 You will reconfigure the application to use a connection string that points to the Azure DB for PostgreSQL/MySQL.
 You will need to update the ContosoPizza/values-mysql.yaml or ContosoPizza/values-postgresql.yaml values file with the updated values for dataSourceURL, dataSourceUser and dataSourcePassword using the appropriate Azure DB values for PostgreSQL/MySQL: